MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-meetings.md

 > [!NOTE]
 > The meeting organizer can decide who is admitted into a meeting directly and who has to wait for someone to admit them.
 [Learn more about choosing who can bypass the lobby](https://support.microsoft.com/en-us/office/change-participant-settings-for-a-teams-meeting-53261366-dbd5-45f9-aae9-a70e6354f88e).
->
-> Dynamics 365 Guides users might not be able to join scheduled meetings between different companies if link-rewriting (URL-rewriting services) are used to fight spam.
-To make sure that users can join scheduled meetings in this situation, add an exception so that links from teams.microsoft.com are not rewritten.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]